whtchl/d4wRetail/README.md

 # Drive for Work backend - Retail Android app #
-Drive for Work customizable apk to demonstrate retail use case with Drive for Work.
+Customizable Android apk to demonstrate retail use case with Drive for Work.

 The apk uses this [spreadsheet as backend](https://docs.google.com/spreadsheets/d/1zQMzthur_TkahfG-8-vBWQgXJVxdT9UnhHJavRJAHhI/edit?usp=sharing), mandatory to execute the apk.
 The apk makes use of JSON download functionality of Google Spreadsheets as explained [in this video](https://www.youtube.com/watch?v=RSgMEtRl0sw), and also [prediction API](https://developers.google.com/apps-script/advanced/prediction).